 - Facilitate synchronous meetings

 A member of the SAS Teaching & Learning Team participates in each FLC and assists facilitators with planning, scheduling, and other administrative components of the FLC.
+Meeting formats (in-person vs. online) will be determined in consultation with facilitators nearer the beginning of Fall, informed by up-to-date public health guidance and Rutgers policy.

 - Connect with colleagues about teaching, within and across disciplinary boundaries